What is Tasigna?

 Overdose symptoms may include drowsiness and vomiting.

-Avoid taking a stomach acid reducers (Axid, Pepcid, Tagamet, Zantac, and others) within 10 hours before or 2 hours after you take Tasigna.
+Avoid taking a stomach acid reducer (such as Pepcid, Tagamet, or Zantac) within 10 hours before or 2 hours after you take Tasigna.

-Avoid taking an antacid (Di-Gel, Gaviscon, Maalox, Milk of Magnesia, Mylanta, Rolaids, and others) within 2 hours before or 2 hours after you take this medicine.
+Avoid taking an antacid that contains aluminum, magnesium, or simethicone (such as Di-Gel, Gaviscon, Maalox, Milk of Magnesia, Mylanta, or Rolaids) within 2 hours before or 2 hours after you take Tasigna.

 Tasigna side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Tasigna: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Tasigna: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-bleeding in the brain--sudden headache, confusion, vision problems, and feeling like you might pass out.
+bleeding in the brain - sudden headache, confusion, vision problems, and dizziness;

 Common Tasigna side effects may include: